OpenEvalProject/evals/manuscripts/elife-23670/v3/manuscript.md

 ## Abstract

-10.7554/eLife.23670.001 The number of children born since the origin of Assisted Reproductive Technologies (ART) exceeds 5 million.
+The number of children born since the origin of Assisted Reproductive Technologies (ART) exceeds 5 million.
 The majority seem healthy, but a higher frequency of defects has been reported among ART-conceived infants, suggesting an epigenetic cost.
 We report the first whole-genome DNA methylation datasets from single pig blastocysts showing differences between in vivo and in vitro produced embryos.
 Blastocysts were produced in vitro either without (C-IVF) or in the presence of natural reproductive fluids (Natur-IVF).
 Natur-IVF embryos were of higher quality than C-IVF in terms of cell number and hatching ability.
 RNA-Seq and DNA methylation analyses showed that Natur-IVF embryos have expression and methylation patterns closer to in vivo blastocysts.
 Genes involved in reprogramming, imprinting and development were affected by culture, with fewer aberrations in Natur-IVF embryos.
 Methylation analysis detected methylated changes in C-IVF, but not in Natur-IVF, at genes whose methylation could be critical, such as IGF2R and NNAT.
-DOI: http://dx.doi.org/10.7554/eLife.23670.001

 ## Introduction